jude-uloko/FluxResponse/README.md

-Project Name: FluxResponce
-The JSON-Powered Engine for Automated Website Responsiveness.

-FluxResponse is an open-source Python tool that takes the "manual labor" out of web design.
-Stop writing hundreds of media queries.
+FluxResponse is a tool that takes the "manual labor" out of web design.
+Just stop writing hundreds of media queries.
 Feed your code into the system, and get a high-speed, responsive CDN link in seconds.

 🌟 Why FluxResponse?
 For Coders: Offload the repetitive task of writing breakpoints.
 Control everything through a single upgrade.json file.